Block Randomization Schedule Generator

 Limitations:

-This generator produces a browser-side planning schedule.
-It does not replace a protocol statistician, an allocation-concealment system, regulatory review, or the operational controls required for enrollment.
+This generator produces a browser-side planning schedule for review.
+It does not replace a trial statistician, protocol approval, allocation-concealment system, regulatory review, or a controlled release workflow for real participant enrollment.

-- Do not expose upcoming assignments to recruiters or investigators who should remain unaware of the next allocation.
+- Do not expose upcoming assignments to recruiters, investigators, or site staff who should not know the next allocation.

-- Confirm the stratum list, ratio, final-block policy, and participant identifiers before locking a production schedule.
+- Confirm arm labels, ratios, strata, final-block policy, participant identifiers, and code mode before locking a schedule.

 Worked Examples:

-If a warning says a block size was ignored because the ratio total is 3, a value such as 4 cannot be used for a 2:1 design.
-Replace it with 3, 6, 9, or another valid multiple, then check the Block Ledger again.
+Invalid block correction.
+A warning says block size 4 was ignored because the ratio total is 3.
+Replace it with 3, 6, 9, or another positive multiple of 3, then recheck the Block Ledger and Balance Checks.

 FAQ:

-No. Masked arm codes change what appears in the schedule, but blinding and allocation concealment require controlled procedures outside the generated list.
+No. Masked arm codes only change what appears in the generated schedule.
+Blinding and allocation concealment require controlled procedures outside the generated list.

-Why did the schedule create more rows than I requested?
+Why did the schedule create more rows than requested?

-The Complete the final block policy finishes the last block even when it overruns the participant count.
-Switch to Trim exactly at participant count if exact row count is more important.
+Complete blocks finishes the final block even when that goes beyond the planned participant count.
+Use Trim exactly at participant count when exact row count is more important than final-block completeness.

-Every block size must divide cleanly by the total arm ratio.
-For a 2:1 ratio, valid block sizes are multiples of 3.
+Every block size must be a positive multiple of the total arm ratio.
+For a 2:1 ratio, valid block sizes include 3, 6, 9, and 12.

 Does the same seed always produce the same schedule?

-Yes, when every setting is the same.
-Changing arms, strata, block sizes, final-block policy, or code settings changes the generated sequence.
+Yes, when every schedule setting is the same.
+Changing arms, strata, block sizes, final-block policy, code settings, or participant count changes the output.

 Glossary: